gem/oq-engine/doc/adv-manual/general.rst

 exercise in parallel computing and suppose that you want to store information about the performance of the algorithm.
-Then you should use the OpenQuake ``Monitor`` class, as well as the utility ``openquake.baselib.commonlib.hdf5new`` that build an empty datastore for you.
+Then you should use the OpenQuake ``Monitor`` class, as well as the utility ``openquake.baselib.commonlib.hdf5new`` that builds an empty datastore for you.
 Having done that, the ``openquake.baselib.parallel.Starmap`` class can take care of the parallelization for you as in the following
 example: